HiltonRoscoe/CDFPrototype/schematron/README.md

 # Schematron Rulesets

-This document contains instructions to run the schematron rulesets for the Cast Voter Records and Election Results Reporting specifications.
+This document contains instructions to run the Schematron rulesets for the Cast Voter Records and Election Results Reporting specifications.

 <!-- TOC -->